 No assignment of any kind may be due on scheduled exam reading days nor later than 8:00 pm on the final day of the exam period.

-Other than Capstone Projects, no single in-class or final exam period assignment may constitute more than 40 percent of the overall grade for a course.
-Take-home assignments without time constraints may be weighted more heavily if appropriate for a particular course, but should be considered an exception to general institutional practice.
+Other than Capstone Projects, no single in-class or final exam period assignment may constitute more than 40% of the overall grade for a course.
+Take-home assignments without time constraints may be weighted more heavily if appropriate for a particular course but should be considered an exception to general institutional practice.

 Faculty members and/or assigned course instructors are expected to be physically present during the administration of the final examination in order to answer any questions and ensure high standards of academic integrity.
 When they are unable to do so, the division dean must be informed and see that appropriate proctors (instructional staff) are provided for each examination.
-Any unusual circumstances or instances of possible academic integrity violations should be brought to the attention of the Vice Provost for Academic Administration within 24 hours.
+Any unusual circumstances or instances of possible academic integrity violations should be brought to the attention of the Vice Provost for Assessment, Institutional Research, and Academic Affairs within 24 hours.

 If a student anticipates being unable to attend a final exam, s/he should reach out to the instructor as far in advance as possible.
 Instructors have broad latitude to determine what qualifies as sufficient advanced notice and may, in exceptional cases, allow for notice even after an exam has begun.